beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     tree under the :guilabel:`Repos` tab on the distro tree page.
     For example disable_debug_repos.

+``disable_onerror``
+    Don't add the ``%onerror`` section to the kickstart.
+By default the section is added for RHEL 7 and newer.
+It handles the installation failure reporting it to Beaker and aborting the recipe.
+This option disables this functionality.

 ``ethdevices=<module>[,<module>...]``
     Comma-separated list of network modules to be loaded during installation.